AndiberishQA/Front-End/README.md

 # DEC20-FE
-This repository looks at some of the core foundation of html namely:
+This repository looks at some of the core foundation of web dev namely:

 `HTML/`
 * Introduction to HTML